Trump says Hormuz Strait help ‘on the way’ as allies reject military action

 Global oil prices have shot up by 40 to 50 percent amid repeated Iranian attacks on ships in the Strait of Hormuz.

-Trump has argued that US is more insulated from the fallout, although economists have said the impact will reverberate globally.
+Trump has argued that the US is more insulated from the fallout, although economists have said the impact will reverberate globally.

-About 20 to 30 percent of global oil consumption travels through the narrow strait that separates Iran from the Arabian peninsula.
+About 20 to 30 percent of global oil consumption travels through the narrow strait, which separates Iran from the Arabian Peninsula.

-On Monday, Trump said that more than 100 Iranian naval vessels have been “sunk or destroyed” since the US and Israel launched the war on February 28, including destroying more than 30 “mine laying ships”.
+On Monday, Trump said that more than 100 Iranian naval vessels have been “sunk or destroyed” since the US and Israel launched the war on February 28, including more than 30 “mine laying ships”.

 He further claimed a 90 percent reduction in Iran’s ballistic missile launches and a 95 percent reduction in drone attacks.

-All told, he said the US and Israel have struck more than 7,000 targets across Iran, “mostly commercial and military targets”.
+All told, he said, the US and Israel have struck more than 7,000 targets across Iran, “mostly commercial and military targets”.

 He spoke shortly after the rights group Amnesty International said the US was responsible for a strike on a girls’ school in Minab that killed at least 170 people, most of them children.

-At least 1,444 people have been killed in Iran, 20 across the Gulf, 15 in Israel and 13 US soldiers have been killed since the war began.
+Since the war began, at least 1,444 people have been killed in Iran, 20 across the Gulf, and 15 in Israel.
+Thirteen US soldiers have also been killed.

-The UN refugee agency has said as many as 3.2 million people have been displaced inside of Iran during the fighting.
+The United Nations refugee agency has said as many as 3.2 million people have been displaced inside of Iran during the fighting.

 Iranian officials, meanwhile, have remained defiant.